highchair/artinruins-com/_property/ri-auditorium.md

 Surprisingly, when the Auditorium made its debut, it was not for a hockey game.
 Instead, an overflow crowd of 6,000 spectators jammed the new building to enjoy an ice skating show.

 The next fall, the Providence Reds joined the Canadian-American Hockey League composed of the Philadelphia Arrows, Quebec Beavers, New Haven Eagles and Boston Bruin Cubs.
-[Judge James E. Dooley](//en.wikipedia.org/wiki/James_Dooley_(judge)){:target="_blank"}, a leading sports figure at the famed Narragansett Racetrack on the Pawtucket-East Providence line, was founder of the first Reds team.
-(Mr. Dooley also was part owner of the [Providence Steamroller]({% link _property/cyclodrome.md %}), short-lived NFL Football team )
+[Judge James E. Dooley](//en.wikipedia.org/wiki/James_Dooley_(judge)){:target="_blank"}, a leading sports figure at the famed [Narragansett Racetrack]({% link _property/narragansett-race-track.md %}) on the Pawtucket-East Providence line, was founder of the first Reds team.
+(Mr. Dooley also was part owner of the [Providence Steamroller]({% link _property/cyclodrome.md %}), short-lived NFL Football team.)

 [Louis A. R. Pieri](//en.wikipedia.org/wiki/Louis_Pieri){:target="_blank"}, a Brown University graduate, basketball and football player, became manager of the Auditorium in 1929.
 Then in 1938, he and his wife Mildred, daughter Lucille and son Louis took ownership of both the building and the Reds hockey team.
 Pieri later became one of the most important sports figures in the United States.